lykos98/dadaC/README.md

 ## Usage

-dadaC comes with an example driver file `driver.c`.
+dadac comes with an example driver file `driver.c`.
 Data is expected to be a matrix of floats of type `FLOAT_TYPE` (defined at compile time) of dimensions `N x d`.

 It returns a text file where for each point are reported: